chrissherlock/inside-libreoffice/system_abstraction_layer.md

 The `main()` entry point into LibreOffice is located in `main.h`, and is designed as a bunch of macros.
 As LibreOffice is a cross-platform application that runs on both Unix-based and Windows operaing systems, it must have a flexible way of starting up the program.
 It does this by using the C preprocessor.

 The macros `SAL_MAIN_WITH_ARGS_IMPL` and `SAL_MAIN_IMPL` both define the `main()` function of LibreOffice.
-The difference is, as per the name suggests, that one takes arguments from the command line, and the other does not.
-We shall focus on `SAL_MAIN_WITH_ARGS_IMPL` as they are both exactly the same except for one function call.
+The difference, as the name suggests, is that one takes arguments from the command line, and the other does not.
+We shall focus on `SAL_MAIN_WITH_ARGS_IMPL`as they are both exactly the same except for one function call.
 The macro is defined as:

 ```cpp
 #define SAL_MAIN_WITH_ARGS_IMPL \